Chart Color Schemes

 Housing

-Nuriootpa is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Nuriootpa is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Nuriootpa, as per the latest Census evaluation, 93.3% of dwellings were houses while 6.7% were other types such as semi-detached homes, apartments, and others.
-This compares to Non-Metro SA's 94.6% houses and 5.4% other dwellings.
-Home ownership in Nuriootpa stood at 37.9%, similar to Non-Metro SA.
-The remaining dwellings were either mortgaged (38.7%) or rented (23.4%).
-The median monthly mortgage repayment was $1,348, lower than Non-Metro SA's average of $1,400.
-The median weekly rent figure in Nuriootpa was $295, compared to Non-Metro SA's $285.
-Nationally, Nuriootpa's mortgage repayments were significantly lower at $1,348 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nuriootpa's dwellings, as per the latest Census, consisted of 93.3% houses and 6.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro SA had 88.5% houses and 11.5% other dwellings.
+Nuriootpa's home ownership rate was 37.9%, with mortgaged dwellings at 38.7% and rented ones at 23.4%.
+The median monthly mortgage repayment in the area was $1,348, compared to Non-Metro SA's average of $1,153.
+The median weekly rent figure for Nuriootpa was $295, while Non-Metro SA's was $220.
+Nationally, Nuriootpa's mortgage repayments were lower at $1,348 compared to the Australian average of $1,863.
+Rents in Nuriootpa were substantially below the national figure of $375.

 Frequently Asked Questions - Housing